 We will never forget our honeymoon road trip across the USA, cruising around Costa Rica with the top down on our Jeep, winery hopping in Chianti region of France or gawking at the Fjords in Western Norway, having your own set of wheels adds a whole new sense of freedom while traveling.
 And Portugal was no exception.

 While it is possible to reach some of the main cities by train, we much prefer the freedom of being able to go where you want, when you want, and there are plenty of spectacular destinations to explore throughout Portugal that would have been virtually impossible to get to without a car.
-We got fun little hatchback from economybookings.com which had more than enough umph to get us everywhere we needed to go.
+We got a fun little hatchback from Booking Group which had more than enough umph to get us everywhere we needed to go.
 We’ll be diving into more depth about how to see and do the highlights in each of these locations yourself so stay tuned.
+We highly recommend turning your Portugal vacation into a road trip adventure.
+The most spectacular landsapes we saw were out of our car windows.
+Take a look below for more details!

 Highlights From Our Spectacular Portugal Road Trip